akivaweil/Stage-1-Mar25/src/docs/07_Homing_Sequence.md

 - Homing must be completed successfully before any cutting operations
 - If a home switch fails, the system cannot operate safely and must enter an error state
 - The blue LED blinks during homing to indicate the system is not ready for operation
 - The system verifies that both motors have reached their home positions correctly
+- Using reduced acceleration (1/10th) when moving away from switches ensures gentler motion
+- The acceleration is restored to normal values before the actual homing occurs